Sutradhara: An Intelligent Orchestrator-Engine Co-design for Tool-based Agentic Inference: Related Work

 \jheading{Agent Development} Several frameworks, such as Langraph \cite{langgraph}, Autogen \cite{autogen}, Dspy \cite{dspy}, and Palimpzest \cite{palimpzest}, support agentic development by providing orchestration strategies for different applications.
 However, these frameworks treat the LLM backend as a black box and focus solely on orchestrator design.
 In contrast, our proposed interface enables co-design between the orchestrator and the LLM backend, which can be leveraged by these frameworks to improve system efficiency.

 \jheading{Agentic System Optimization} Prior works have explored optimizing agentic inference, but they differ fundamentally from \sysname{} in scope and assumptions.
 Parrot \cite{parrot} and Murakkab \cite{murakkab} introduce declarative APIs to represent agentic workflows as static DAGs, allowing the LLM backend to optimize throughput–latency trade-offs using DAG information.
 In contrast, the tool-based agentic applications targeted by \sysname{} are not statically defined, and their DAG structure is unknown beforehand, making such approaches inapplicable.
 Autellix \cite{autellix} proposes a non-clairvoyant scheduler to improve throughput, while KVFlow \cite{kvflow} focuses on KV-cache management for multi-agent applications.
 Circinus \cite{circinus} introduces SLO-aware query planning to improve goodput, and DroidSpeak \cite{droidspeak} explores KV-cache sharing across agents in multi-agent orchestration.
 However, these systems assume that agentic latency is not significantly influenced by tool calls—an assumption that does not hold in production, where tool calls are prevalent and contribute substantially to latency. \sysname{} addresses this gap by making agentic inference tool-aware through orchestrator–LLM backend co-design.
 Continuum \cite{continuum} seeks to optimize KV cache management by predicting tool invocation times; however, our analysis reveals that these times exhibit substantial variability across requests, rendering accurate prediction impractical in our context.
 The closest work, Conveyor \cite{conveyor}, overlaps partial tool execution with decoding.
-However, partial execution is infeasible for the agentic applications deployed in production considered in the paper, as many tools cannot execute with incomplete parameters.
-Instead, \sysname{} tackles the practical challenge of handling tool-call fanout, overlapping them with decoding, and introduces additional optimizations such as prefill splitting to further reduce latency.
+However, partial execution is infeasible for the agentic applications considered in the paper, as many tools cannot execute with incomplete parameters.
+Instead, \sysname{} tackles the practical challenge of handling tool-call fan-out, overlapping them with decoding.